omdevteam/om/docs_src/documentation_getting_onda.rst

 .. code-block:: bash

-    # On one of the login nodes, for example, daq-cxi-mon07
+    # On one of the monitoring nodes, for example, daq-cxi-mon07
     source /reg/g/cfel/onda/onda.sh